 Figure out if there’s anything you can do regularly online in your spare time that:

 - Is based on passive income and is NOT service work

 - Makes you feel proud of yourself or makes you feel excited

 - Offers something valuable to the world or to your followers

 - Allows you to set your own price

-Then, grab a cute notebook and make notes of every little thing you want to explore with this, whether you will make money or not.
+Then grab a notebook and make notes of everything you want to explore on the topic whether you will make money or not.
 Do some reading on passive income ideas (eg blogging, photography, ebooks, products, website concepts etc).